cedar-policy/cedar-docs/docs/terminology.md

 unless { principal.Age > "21" }
 ```

-Cedar determinies from the schema that the `Age` attribute is type `Long`, and that digits with quotes around them are always of type `String`.
+Cedar determines from the schema that the `Age` attribute is type `Long`, and that digits with quotes around them are always of type `String`.
 This line fails validation because the [> comparison operator](syntax-operators.md#operator-greaterthan) works only with `Long` values and can't compare with a `String`.
 If you remove the quotes from around the `21` and resubmit the policy, Cedar successfully validates the policy.

 Cedar doesn't require you to define a schema.
 However, if you don't define a schema, then Cedar doesn't have a way to ensure that the policies adhere to your intentions.
 If the structure or type of the entity or attribute inferred by a policy doesn't match the structure or type of the entity or attribute inferred by the parameters of an authorization request, then Cedar can generate errors or return incorrect authorization results.
 Because of this possibility, we recommend that you create schemas for your applications.